LogStudySE/LogStudy/README.md

 The folder `/LogBench-T` contains the sampled files of LogBench-T.

-# Example Results of each Baseline
-The folder `/examples` contains the sampled outputs of each baseline.

 # Code Transformation Tool
-The folder `/src` includes source code.

 The folder `/build` contains the built tranformation tool.